-The 16-lead LTC3830 devices include a soft-start circuit that is used for start-up and current limit operation.
-The LTC3830-1 only has the soft-start function; the current limit function is disabled.
-The 8-lead LTC3830 has both the soft-start and current limit function disabled.
-The SS pin requires an external capacitor, C{SS}, to GND with the value determined by the required soft-start time.
-An internal 12μA current source is included to charge C{SS}.
+The LTC3832 includes a soft-start circuit that is used for start-up and current limit operation.
+The LTC3832-1 only has the soft-start function; the current limit function is disabled.
+The SS pin requires an external capacitor, C{SS} , to GND with the value determined by the required soft-start time.
+An internal 12μA current source is included to charge C{SS} .
 During power-up, the COMP pin is clamped to a diode drop (B-E junction of QSS in the Block Diagram) above the voltage at the SS pin.
 This prevents the error amplifier from forcing the loop to maximum duty cycle.
-The LTC3830/LTC3830-1 operate at low duty cycle as the SS pin rises above 0.6V $(V{COMP} \approx 1.2V)$.
+The LTC3832/LTC3832-1 operate at low duty cycle as the SS pin rises above 0.6V ($V{COMP} \approx 1.2V$).
 As SS continues to rise, QSS turns off and the error amplifier takes over to regulate the output.
-The MIN comparator is disabled during soft-start to prevent it from overriding the soft-start function.

-The 16-lead LTC3830 devices include yet another feed-back loop to control operation in current limit.
+The LTC3832 includes yet another feedback loop to control operation in current limit.
 Just before every falling edge of G1, the current comparator, CC, samples and holds the voltage drop measured across the external upper MOSFET, Q1, at the I{FB} pin.
-CC compares the voltage at I{FB} to the voltage at the I{MAX} pin.
+CC compares the voltage at IFB to the voltage at the IMAX pin.
 As the peak current rises, the measured voltage across Q1 increases due to the drop across the $R{DS(ON)}$ of Q1.
 When the voltage at I{FB} drops below I{MAX}, indicating that Q1's drain current has exceeded the maximum level, CC starts to pull current out of C{SS} , cutting the duty cycle and controlling the output current level.
-The CC comparator pulls current out of the SS pin in proportion to the voltage difference between IFR and I{MAX}.
+The CC comparator pulls current out of the SS pin in proportion to the voltage difference between IFB and IMAX.
 Under minor overload conditions, the SS pin falls gradually, creating a time delay before current limit takes effect.
 Very short, mild overloads may not affect the output voltage at all.
 More significant overload conditions allow the SS pin to reach a steady state, and the output remains at a reduced voltage until the overload is removed.
 Serious overloads generate a large overdrive at CC, allowing it to pull SS down quickly and preventing damage to the output components.
-By using the R{DS(ON)} of Q1 to measure the output current, the current limiting circuit eliminates an expensive discrete sense resistor that would otherwise be required.
+By using the $R{DS(ON)}$ of Q1 to measure the output current, the current limiting circuit eliminates an expensive discrete sense resistor that would otherwise be required.
 This helps minimize the number of components in the high current path.